Dasian/zbomber/README.md

 ## Specify Commands
 > Make sure to activate the venv if you created one!
 ### Terminal User Interface (tui)
 Lets you pick individual or mass bot commands from a menu.
+Navigate the interface with `tab` and arrow keys.
 #### Windows
 > Run this in cmd
 ```cmd